onikmkrtchyan/algorithmic-problems-solutions/README.md

-## Implemented and developed number of algorithms for solving practice problems with JAVA
+## Implemented algorithmic problems with JAVA & Golang
 ## For each problem given specific and optimal solution